yangjl/quantgen/README.md

-# farmeR
+# quantgen

-This is an R packages to generate genomic and bioinformatic pipelines and submit jobs on HPC system running slurm.
+This is an R packages for quantitative genetics study or simulation.

 ## Installation